maheshrajannan/ConcreteCrackDetection/README.md

    Let us follow this for setup and documentation, see [here](gCloudDockerSetup.md).

-   Follow [these](runningLocally.md) 3 steps for installing the app locally.

    Before starting a running app, let's first make sure we understand the background.

 ## Project Overview